-If you’re thinking of following a career in fitness, perhaps either as a personal trainer or gym instructor, you’ll need the right qualifications, particularly if you plan to travel.
+If you’re thinking of following a career in fitness, perhaps either as a personal trainer or gym instructor, you’ll need a REP approved training qualification, particularly if you plan to travel.

 Before you take a giant step, it is important that you check all your qualifications are internationally recognised or at the very least recognised in the country you are destined for.
 There is a great deal of confusion about which qualifications are and are not recognised overseas.
 In fact, just trying to find out how to transfer them is a major task within itself.
 So hopefully our little blog will help.

-Once you have picked a course that has that all important REPs validation then you have just ensured that your training will align to the National Occupational Standards (NOS).
+Once you have picked a REP approved training course that has that all important validation then you have just ensured that your training will align to the National Occupational Standards (NOS).

-Now to cut a very long story short, a REPs certificate two have two main types.
+Now to cut a very long story short, a REP approved training certificate has two two main types.
 One being an awarding body qualification such as CYQ, Active IQ, City & Guilds etc. and the other a professional development certificate.

 When looking at these courses on the internet it should be clearly documented on the training course description whether or not the course is validated by REPs or failing that take a look at the REPs website.

 Now an Awarding body qualification will be automatically issued with 20 REPs points and directly align to the NOS, thus allowing access onto the REPs register.
 Professional development programmes however can accrue a maximum of 16 REPs points, and although enables you to instruct and teach this type of activity they are not considered qualifications as far as gaining entry onto the Register and getting appropriate insurance.
 You will need a Level 2 Certificate for that!